2012 Hyundai Equus

 Hyundai's decision to adopt a hybrid electro-hydraulic steering mechanism was a good one.
 Utilizing an electric motor to drive a power-steering pump, it benefits from the energy savings enjoyed when cruising straight ahead with the motor at rest, and from the more natural feel of hydraulic assist once the electric motor has been summoned into action.
 Compared with a Lexus LS 460L which happened to be on hand for reference, the Equus has a far more organic sense to its steering than the Lexus can muster with its fully electric system.

 That comparison revealed that the Lexus still has the upper hand, if only fractionally, in terms of noise and vibration damping, and perhaps also in regard to ride quality.
 But the Equus isn't far off, and it's certainly in the game as far as luxury attributes are concerned.
-It proved quieter than a Mercedes-Benz S550 that was also on hand, and its standards of fit and finish left very little to be desired.
-Altogether, it's an impressive interloper in rich company.
+It proved quieter than a Mercedes-Benz S550 that was on hand for comparison.
+Altogether, the Hyundai Equus is an impressive interloper in rich company.